January 11, 2015

 Throughout history, never has it been an invention that would revolutionize the way people communicate and share information.
 People went from having to go through a lengthy process of compiling information to having it instantly and at the tips of their fingers.
 The World Wide Web is considered one of the greatest achievements next to invention of the printing press by Johannes Gutenberg in 1440.
-Today, people heavily rely on this technology as hours upon hours are spent by an individual to communicate with love ones via social networks, store files online, work, and more.
-People don’t realize what the implications of relying on these services are and what information and data is being gathered from them.
+Today, people heavily rely on this technology as hours upon hours are spent by an individual to communicate with loved ones via social networks, store files online, work, and more.
+People don’t realize what the implications of relying on these services are and what information and data are being gathered from them.

 Communication has always been a key element for any species.
 Different forms of communication have existed but one technology that has revolutionized communication in many ways its the Internet and the Web, a big part of it.
 Since its invention, people have been increasingly relying on it for many reasons.
 For the most part, it has been implemented as part of our lives in ways that no other form of communication has done.
-It however, like other forms of technology, is not perfect and it has brought problems what many people are not aware.
+It, however, like other forms of technology, is not perfect and it has brought problems what many people are not aware.
 People are using this technology freely without thinking of the consequences.

 To understand more about the World Wide Web, or simply the Web, it is important to first know a little about its parent technology, the Internet.
 So what is the Internet?
-It is simply a network, a vast system connecting computers across the world that share information through wire and wireless networks.
+It is simply a network, a vast system connecting computers across the world that share information through the wire and wireless networks.
 The Internet was first developed around the 1960s by the U.S Department of Defense as a way of sharing information and data throughout the military.
 As the technology improved and progressed, Universities and government computers were part of a network called ARPANET.
 The network grew to about 200 computers in 1981 and it was split in two, military computers were one and the other one is the network known today (Swanson) (Strickland).
 Chances are you are sitting in front of a computer attached to this network.

 The Internet has several services that it offers called protocols which make things like the Web work.
 Here is a list of some of the protocols: